domvwt/msc-thesis/thesis/thesis.md

 ### GraphSAGE

 The best performing architecture for the GraphSAGE models was found to be a 2-layer model with 256 hidden channels, a bias term, and an additional linear layer after the final message passing layer.
 A sum aggregation function was selected for both the message passing layers and for the aggregation of heterogeneous node representations.
-A leaky relu activation function was selcted for all layers.
+A leaky relu activation function was selected for all layers.
 Neither dropout nor weight decay were found to be beneficial to model performance.

 ### kGNN

 The best performing architecture for the kGNN model was a deeper 4-layer model with 128 hidden channels, no bias term, and an additional linear layer after the final message passing layer.
 A minimum pooling aggregation function was selected for both the message passing layers and for the aggregation of heterogeneous node representations.
-A gelu activation function was selcted for all layers.
+A gelu activation function was selected for all layers.
 Again, neither dropout nor weight decay were found to be beneficial to model performance.

 ### CatBoost